peter-aviron/simple-counter/README.md

 4. If the counter value is above 10, make the counter value red.
 5. Do not allow the counter to go below 0.
 6. Add multiple counters to the page.
+7. Add buttons that add and remove counters.